 A personal finance coach is someone who can help you to reach your financial goals.
 This can be done through the creation of positive money habits; learning money management skills; improving your financial literacy; learning how to rationalise financial decisions; and even teaching you how to set financial goals.

 A personal finance coach should not be confused with a financial advisor.
 Financial advisors may be more inclined to assist with planning for retirement; selecting insurance products; purchasing assets; or creating investment accounts.
 Financial advisors are commonly found in companies such as commercial banks, insurance companies, mutual fund companies and financial brokers who work closely with the aforementioned companies.
-Financial advisors, who may also be called financial planners, are actively involved in financial planning.
+Additionally, financial advisors, who may also be called financial planners, are actively involved in financial planning.

 The best personal finance coaches (also known as finance coaches, financial coaches, money coaches or financial life coaches) are independent agents who are committed to helping you get from where you are to a better space.